HOW IT ALL STARTED

 Furthermore, in May 2017 the club was notified that it had won the prestigious ‘Isle of Wight Club of the Year Award’ as awarded by Hampshire FA.
 The judging criteria was specifically:

-In 2018/9 the club now runs three adult sides (one of which remains specifically designated to offer a supported step from youth to adult football overseen by youth coaches), six youth sides (including boys and girls of all ages) and offers football to over 200 members at a time when state budgets and austerity have seen cuts to public services.
+In 2023/4 the club now runs two adult sides (one of which remains specifically designated to offer a supported step from youth to adult football overseen by youth coaches), thirteen youth sides (including boys and girls of all ages) and offers football to over 200 members.

 2018 also saw significant investment in club grounds.
 Salters Park was relandscaped and three sets of new goalposts were purchased, giving the youth teams their first home.
 At Smallbrook a full new drainage system was installed.